 MySQL

-Launch a WordPress container with the command:
+Start a WordPress container using the following command:

-sudo docker run --name my-wordpress -p 8080:80 --link my-db:mysql -d wordpress
+sudo docker run --name my-wordpress -p 8080:80 --link my-db:mysql -d wordpress:latest

 MariaDB